Domains

 Expand All

-Once a new domain has been registered with the University's Domains Registrar, it can be added to the Mosaic site by enterring it into the 'Domain Name' input field (3).
+Once a new domain has been registered with the University's Domains Registrar, it can be added to the Mosaic site by entering it into the 'Domain Name' input field (3).

-The new domain will only become functional to users once the domain has been configured to point to the Mosaic platform's server.
+The new domain will only become functional to users once the domain has been configured to point to the Mosaic platform's server and we have added it to the security configuration.
 Details about the process of setting up a new domain for a Mosaic site can be found on the oxfordmosaic.web.ox.ac.uk/domains page.